bduffany/godemon/README.md

 It is inspired by [nodemon](https://github.com/remy/nodemon) which is a similar tool written in JavaScript.

+## Goals

+- **Generic**: Does not give preference to any language or framework (even Go).
+Can run arbitrary comands when changing arbitrary files.
+- **Configurable**: There is no "one size fits all" approach to file watchers, so godemon gives you fine-grained control over the paths that are included or ignored.
+For more advanced users, it also lets you control which signals are used to restart your process, since different processes respond differently to different signals.
+- **Strong defaults**: godemon ships with a default ignore list and also treats your `.gitignore` files as additional ignore patterns.
+These defaults can be turned off via config options.

 ## Status

 godemon has been tested on Mac and Linux.
 It has not yet been tested on